 Who Was Ross Perot?

-Born in Texas in 1930, Ross Perot is best known as one of the most successful third-party presidential candidates in American history.
+Ross Perot is best known as one of the most successful third-party presidential candidates in American history.
 From 1957 to 1962, Perot worked for IBM.
 He then formed his own company, Electronic Data Systems, which he sold to General Motors in 1984 for $2.5 billion.
 In 1992, Perot ran as an independent candidate for the U.S. presidency, winning nearly 19 percent of the popular vote.
 He founded the Reform Party in 1995 and ran for president again in 1996, though his candidacy didn't garner as much support as before.
 Perot also authored multiple books, including Ross Perot: My Life & the Principles for Success and United We Stand.
-He died of leukemia on July 9, 2019, at age 89.

 Born in Texarkana, Texas, on June 27, 1930, Ross Perot became one of the country's leading businessmen and later a political force to be reckoned with.
 He got some of his charm and business acumen from his father, Gabriel Ross Perot, who ran a cotton wholesaling company and had other ventures.
 Perot was the couple's third child, though his older brother, Gabriel Ross Perot Jr., died as a toddler.
 He also had an older sister named Bette.